stefanbohacek/fediverse-embeds-wordpress-plugin/README.md

 #### Embed code

-Please make sure to copy the full embed code, including the `iframe` and the `script` tag.
+Please make sure to copy the full embed code from the original URL of the post, including the `iframe` and the `script` tag.

 #### API Endpoints